keombre/fitwikitex/Readme.md

 # Fit-WiKi TeX Fixer

-Are latex images from fit-wiki not displaying?
+Are latex images missing from fit-wiki?

 Use this one easy fix!